Kuadrant/multicluster-gateway-controller/docs/dns-policy.md

 #### Configuring Cluster Geo Locations

 The `defaultGeo` as described above puts all clusters into the same geo group, but for geo to be useful we need to mark our clusters as being in different locations.
 We can do this though by adding `geo-code` attributes on the ManagedCluster to show which county each cluster is in.
-The values that can be used are determined by the dns provider, in the case of Route53 any two digit ISO3166 alpha-2 country code (https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
+The values that can be used are determined by the dns provider (See Below).

 Apply `geo-code` labels to each of our managed cluster resources:
 ```bash